 Always changing, Inforoute FPT has become the premiere website for Vocational and Technical Training (VTT) in Québec.
 The site covers many MEES dossiers and offers a multitude of products and services directly related to the field of education.

 You can mainly find information on vocational and technical training programs, such as program content and admission conditions.
 You can also find an educational establishment's coordinates that offers different programs.
-A management system for offers of service is available to members of Inforoute FPT's special services.
+A management system for offers of service is available to those subscribed to members of Inforoute FPT's special services.

 A VT directory groups together vocational training representatives in educational establishments in Québec.

-Main MEES dossiers (Work-study program, Tax credit program, Entrepreneurship, Top 50, etc.) are kept up to date on our website with collaboration from project managers at the MEES.
+Main MEES dossiers (Work-study program, Tax credit program, Entrepreneurship, Top 50, etc.) are kept up to date on our website thanks to the collaboration of project managers at the MEES.

 MEES publications such as programs, sector portraits, studies, work situation analysis, pedagogical and organizational guides, etc. are regularly deposited on our site and can be downloaded in PDF format.

-Secondary level students in most of the regions of Québec can make an application online using our Services régional d'admission en formation professionnelle (SRAFP) system.
+Secondary level students in most regions of Québec can make an online application using our Application Service for Vocational Training (AdmissionFP) system.

-Some sections have been developed with the student in mind, some for representatives or industry.
+Some sections have been developed with students in mind, some for representatives and some for industry.
 All relative dossiers have been grouped together.